 Even with these facts in hand, one of the most common mistakes that beginning gardeners make is to forget to compost.
 Let’s not make that mistake!

-Types of Compost piles
+Types of compost piles

 Compost piles can be as simple as a mound of discarded garden clippings enriched with kitchen scraps to large multi-bin contraptions that take up lots of room in your yard.
 Garden Centers even use them for attractions!